The Betti side of the double shuffle theory. III. Bitorsor structures: Torsors and bitorsors

 \subsection{Bitorsors}

-Recall from \cite{EF2} the definitions of a (left) torsor, of a morphism between two torsors, of a subtorsor of a torsor (Definition 2.1), of the preimage of a subtorsor by a torsor morphism (Lemma 2.2), of the intersection of two subtorsors of a torsor (Lemma 2.3), of the trival torsor $_GG$ attached to a group $G$ (Lemma 2.4), of the torsor injection $\mathrm{inj}_a:\ _HH\to\ _GG$ attached to a group inclusion $H\subset G$ and an element $a\in G$ (Lemma 2.5), of a stabilizer subtorsor (Lemma 2.6).
+Recall from \cite{EF2} the definitions of a (left) torsor, of a morphism between two torsors, of a subtorsor of a torsor (Definition 2.1), of the preimage of a subtorsor by a torsor morphism (Lemma 2.2), of the intersection of two subtorsors of a torsor (Lemma 2.3), of the trivial torsor $_GG$ attached to a group $G$ (Lemma 2.4), of the torsor injection $\mathrm{inj}_a:\ _HH\to\ _GG$ attached to a group inclusion $H\subset G$ and an element $a\in G$ (Lemma 2.5), of a stabilizer subtorsor (Lemma 2.6).

-\begin{defn} (a) A {\it bitorsor} $_GX_H$ is a triple $(G,X,H)$, where $X$ is a set and $G$ and $H$ are groups, equipped with commuting left and right actions of $G$ and $H$ on $X$, which are both free and transitive.
+\begin{defn} (see \cite{Gi}, Chap.
+III, Definition 1.5.3) (a) A {\it bitorsor} $_GX_H$ is a triple $(G,X,H)$, where $X$ is a set and $G$ and $H$ are groups, equipped with commuting left and right actions of $G$ and $H$ on $X$, which are both free and transitive.

 (b) If $_GX_H$ and $_{G'}X'_{H'}$ are bitorsors, a {\it bitorsor morphism} $_GX_H\to\ _{G'}X'_{H'}$ is the data of a map $X\to X'$ and of compatible group morphisms $G\to G'$ and $H\to H'$.

 (c) A {\it subbitorsor} of the bitorsor $_{G'}X'_{H'}$ is the data of a subset $X$ of $X'$ and of subgroups $G,H$ of $G',H'$, such that the inclusions build up a torsor morphism $_GX_H\to\ _{G'}X'_{H'}$ , which is then a {\it bitorsor inclusion}. \end{defn}